bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 If operated for extended periods in the water:

-* Occasionally clean biological fouling and mineral deposits from the thruster or performance may be impacted.
+* Occasionally clean biological fouling and mineral deposits from the motor or performance may be impacted.

 ##Disassembly / Assembly

-Occasionally it may be necessary to disassemble the thruster.
+Occasionally it may be necessary to disassemble the motor.

 **Tools Needed:**